 A reading of a short political poem

 ‘Epitaph on a Tyrant’ is one of Auden’s short masterpieces.
-In just six lines, W. H. Auden (1907-63) manages to say so much about the nature of tyranny.
-You can read ‘Epitaph on a Tyrant’ here and watch Auden reciting the poem here, before proceeding to our short analysis of this powerful poem that remains all too relevant today.
+In just six lines, W. H. Auden (1907-73) manages to say so much about the nature of tyranny.
+You can read ‘Epitaph on a Tyrant’ here, before proceeding to our short analysis of this powerful poem that remains all too relevant today.
 We’re going to go through the poem line by line and combine our summary of ‘Epitaph on a Tyrant’ with a close textual analysis of it, since every line yields new observations and questions.

 W. H. Auden spent some time in Berlin during the 1930s, and it was here that he probably wrote ‘Epitaph on a Tyrant’, which was published in 1939, the year that the Second World War broke out.
 The specific tyrant Auden had in mind, then, was probably Adolf Hitler, though the poem can be analysed as a study in tyranny more generally, too.